Applications are invited from current U of I graduate students for selection as IPRH Graduate Student Fellows for the

 - A current curriculum vitae, including a list of all U of I graduate courses taken, papers published, presentations made, and assistantships and fellowships held (maximum 5 pages; this need not be double-spaced, but please consider the committee and render it legible).
 [Upload under “Curriculum Vitae.”]

 - A statement of 2,000 words describing the student’s research on the proposed project, including preparation to undertake this research and all progress on the project to date.
 The word count is exclusive of notes or bibliography, but in deference to the selection committee, a minimalist restraint should be applied to any citational apparatus.
 [Upload under “Research Statement.”]

-- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation or equivalent research.
+- Two (2) letters of recommendation to be uploaded by the applicant’s referees, one of which must come from the faculty member supervising the student’s dissertation or equivalent final thesis.
 Recommendation letters should speak to the applicant’s abilities and achievements, to his/her progress on the project, and to the intellectual value of the project itself.

 IPRH recommends entering recommenders’ names and emails early in the online application process.
-The application system will generate an email request for letters to those whose names and emails the applicant submits, and the email will provide a link for uploading the letter.
-Please note that applicants must enter their personal contact information first before they can proceed to entering references.
+The application system will generate an email request for letters to those whose names and emails the applicant submits, and the email will provide a unique link to the recommender for uploading the letter.
+Please note that applicants must enter their personal contact information first before they can proceed to entering references' information.
 Doing so enables the system to insert the applicant’s name in the email request to referees.
 In order for the system to generate those emails, however, the applicant must click “continue” after entering referees’ names and emails—even if nothing else is to be done in the application at that time.
-Applications for which both letters of recommendation have not been uploaded by 9 a.m. on December 3, 2018 will be deemed incomplete and will not be considered.
+Applications for which both letters of recommendation have not been uploaded by 9 a.m. on Monday, December 9, 2019 will be deemed incomplete and will not be considered.
 All letters must be uploaded through the application portal.
 No paper or emailed copies will be accepted.